derekchai/k-mapper/lib.typ

 #import "utils.typ": *

 #let karnaugh(
+  // 4, 8, 16
   grid-size,

+  // Label to go on the x-axis of the K-map.
   x-label: $$,

+  // Label to go on the y-axis of the K-map.
   y-label: $$,

+  // Gray code positions where there is a 0.
+Otherwise the K-map is filled with 1s.
   minterms: none,

+  // Gray code positions where there is a 1.
+Otherwise the K-map is filled with 0s
   maxterms: none,

+  // Terms in order of Gray code positions.
   manual-terms: none,

+  // Rectangular implicants, where each element is an array of two values: two
+  // corners of the implicant, in Gray code position.
   implicants: (),

+  // Implicants where it wraps around the VERTICAL EDGES of the K-map.
+Each
+  // element is an array of two values: two corners of the implicant, in Gray
+  // code position.
   horizontal-implicants: (),

+  // Implicants where it wraps around the HORIZONTAL EGES of the K-map.
+Each
+  // element is an array of two values: two corners of the implicant, in Gray
+  // code position.
   vertical-implicants: (),

+  // A Boolean value indicating whether the K-map has corner implicants (those)
+  // where there is an implicant at the four corners (i.e. they wrap around)
+  // both horizontal and vertical edges.
   corner-implicants: false,

+  // Size of each cell in the K-map.
   cell-size: 20pt,

+  // Stroke size of the K-map.
   stroke-size: 0.5pt,

+  // The alpha value (transparency) of the colors in the K-map.
+A number between
+  // 0 and 255.
   alpha: 120,

+  // Array of colors to be used in the K-map.
+The first implicant uses the first
+  // color, the second the second color, etc. If there are more implicants than
+  // there are colors, they wrap around.
   colors: (
     rgb(255, 0, 0, 100),
     rgb(0, 255, 0, 100),